UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_01.md

 # What is version control, and why should I use it?

 Notes:
-In this slide deck we will about the motivation behind using version control when working on our projects.
+In this slide deck we will talk about the motivation behind using version control when working on our projects.

 ---